Would you like to propose an exhibit at the Chris White Gallery?

 About Exhibits at Chris White Gallery

 Exhibits should have a curator other than the artists on display.
 In general, curators rather than the artists work with our gallery to manage exhibitions.
-This includes planning the display of work, setting calendar dates, arranging events, providing publicity materials, arranging delivery and pick-up of work, etc. In general, we pay a professional to install exhibits per curator’s instructions and, in general, we pay the curators a nominal fee for their work.
+This includes planning the display of work, setting calendar dates, arranging events, providing publicity materials, arranging delivery and pick-up of work, etc. We pay a professional to install exhibits per curator’s instructions and usually pay the curators a nominal fee for their work.
 Click here to learn more about what is expected of curators.

 We encourage events in addition to first-Friday Art Loop receptions.
 Because every event requires additional insurance, cleaning fees, and time from volunteers, the number of additional events the gallery can support is limited.
-As of July, 2022, the gallery is only open for special events and by appointment.
+However, we want you to propose additional events that we can hold to bring people in and see your exhibit.
+As of September, 2022, the gallery is only open for special events and by appointment.

-We encourage music at receptions.
-Our budget is limited, but we like to have music!
+We encourage live music at receptions.
+Our budget is limited, but we like to have live music!

 We encourage the sale of artwork on display.
 We are a non-profit organization.
 One source of revenue is the sale of artwork.
-Artists get a 70% commission on works sold.
+The gallery takes a 30% commission on works sold.

 Artists exhibit their work at their own risk.
-We are not able to insure work on display, so artists need to carry their own insurance in case of theft, damage, etc….
+At the moment, we are not able to insure work on display, so artists need to carry their own insurance in case of theft, damage, etc….